Daniel J. Frey

 There are many good stories at the heart of any society.

-He has all ways been free.
+He has always been free.

-Yet even though there have been those who hate others freedom and will burn and kill to prevent those freedoms, these people are also a part of the fabric of humanity.
+Yet even though there have been those who hate others' freedom and will burn and kill to prevent those freedoms, these people are also a part of the fabric of humanity.

 Most are common.